collective/plone.jsonapi.routes/README.rst

 The `@router.add_route(...)` registers the decorated function with the framework.
 So the function will be invoked when someone sends a request to `@@API/example`.

-The framework registers the decorated function with the key `example_route`.
+The framework registers the decorated function with the key `example`.
 We also provide the HTTP Method `GET` which tells the framework that we only want to get invoked on a HTTP GET request.